stam66/skPubSub/README.md

 # skPubSub
 Library that implements a simple publish/subscribe model in LiveCode
+Example usage/test stack can be found at https://forums.livecode.com/viewtopic.php?f=7&t=38948&p=228512#p228509

 ### About publish/subscribe
 In the Publish/Subscribe model, any part of the app can ‘Publish’ a message - ie. emit a message blindly, without knowing who will receive this and what will happen.
 One or more objects can ‘subscribe’ to this message and perform 1 or more actions when received, without the publisher knowing who the subscriber is, or the subscriber knowing who the publisher is (aka ‘loose coupling’).